ghoshal7/Supply_Chain_Analytics/README.md

 The SOURCE, MAKE, and DELIVER steps all have these deadlines.
 PLANNING does not.
 Assume that if the order meets all its deadlines, but is still late, then it operated under a bad PLAN.
 Note that the deadlines are independent for each step; meaning, if an order is already late to the factory, it still gets sufficient time to be processed.
 A step won’t be penalized for an upstream delay.
 SOURCE deadlines are measured in minutes.
 MAKE deadlines are measured in hours.
-DELIVER deadlines are measured in days.
+DELIVER deadlines are measured in days.<br>
 Most of the order attribute fields are self-explanatory.
-Below is more detail on a few of them:
+Below is more detail on a few of them:<br>
-•	facility: location where the customization occurs and shipment originates
+•	facility: location where the customization occurs and shipment originates<br>
 •	shipping_method and transit_days: the shipping method the customer requested.
 Next Day, 2-Day, and 3-Day take 1, 2, and 3 business days respectively; Ground is dependent on the customer location, and takes the amount of business days in transit_days to reach the customer.
 •	returned: the order was ultimately returned; the timestamps reflect the initial delivery of the product to the consumer (not the return flow)
 •	backordered: an item in the order needs to be sourced from an off-premises supplier location, which usually takes longer.
 This exception does not get factored into the planned delivery date.